 Many entrepreneurs start out with a dream, but end up as slaves to their businesses.
 They work long hours and even on vacations, are perpetually stressed and constantly think about work.
 In this book, Mike Michalowicz provides the principles and tools to help you design businesses that run like clockwork, so you can regain your freedom to enjoy a healthy work-life balance.
 In our Clockwork summary, we’ll outline the 4Ds and 7 stages of building a Clockwork business that can run without you.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+For the full details, examples and tips, do get a detailed overview with our complete book summary bundle.

 Mike Michalowicz’s goal is to end entrepreneurial poverty.
 In his earlier book “Profit First”, he tackled the lack of money.
 In this book, he tackles the lack of time.

 Clockwork is built on a core principle: Work smarter, not harder.
 Parkinson’s Law says that work will expand to fill available time.
 When you become more productive, you finish your tasks faster but end up adding more things to your plate, so you end up working even longer hours.

 Regardless of your company size (be it 1 person or 100), organizational efficiency is about getting the most important work done with the least resources.
 It’s not about doing more.
 To regain your freedom, allocate less time for your business and force yourself to achieve more within that limited time.
 That way, you can increase your impact and free up time for other life priorities.

 Building a Clockwork Business: The Ideal 4D Mix

 There are 4 key sets of activities that any entrepreneur must perform:

 • Allocating tasks but still Deciding the details and retaining full control

 • Delegating by empowering staff to make decisions & be accountable for results